 Literature Review

 In recent years, scholars have increasingly paid attention to public opinion about environmental issues in the United States (Brulle et al., 2012; Driscoll, 2019; Egan & Mullin, 2017; O’Connor et al., 1999; Shwom et al., 2015), in the European Countries (Lorenzoni & Pidgeon, 2006; Vainio & Paloniemi, 2013) and around the world (Lee et al., 2015; Sun & Han, 2018).
 “Public opinion on climate change is multidimensional, dynamic, and differentiated. […] It includes, among others, beliefs about anthropogenic climate change, perceptions of climate change risks, concern about its seriousness, and thoughts on what, if anything, should be done to address it” (Shwom et al., 2015, p.
 269).
 Public opinion changes over time and space due to individual, socio-cultural, political, economic, habitat factors (Shwom et al., 2015).
 We use the term “climate change public opinion” to report attitudes, beliefs, concerns, and worries of people in the environmental field.
-Besides, a complementary issue of public opinion is behaviour.
+Besides, a complimentary issue of public opinion is behaviour.
 Scholars have found an important relationship between an individual’s “green behaviours”, and therefore all actions to safeguard the environment, and his/her attitudes regarding climate change (Lacasse, 2015; O’Connor et al., 1999; Vainio & Paloniemi, 2013).
 Lacasse (2015), a professor of Environmental Psychology, suggests that beliefs could not be always the reason for the actions performed, but on the contrary attitudes could be used to justify the behaviour.

-Anyway, climate change is a complex, uncertain, and abstract phenomenon, most citizens get information from mass media and they do not experience it directly (Vainio & Paloniemi, 2013).
+Climate change is a complex, uncertain, and abstract phenomenon, most citizens get information from mass media, and they do not experience it directly (Vainio & Paloniemi, 2013).
 This uncertainty makes opinions even more ambiguous since people have difficulty evaluating the consequences of their actions and solutions or understanding risks.
-In fact, according to the Special Eurobarometer 91.3 entitled ‘Climate change’, only 20% of citizens in Europe claim that climate change is the single most serious problem facing the world (European Commission, Brussels, 2019).
+According to the Special Eurobarometer 91.3 entitled ‘Climate change’, only 20% of citizens in Europe claim that climate change is the single most serious problem facing the world (European Commission, Brussels, 2019).
 Climate change is considered less important than hunger and poverty in the world.
-Whether on one hand, 20% of European perceived the seriousness of climate change, on the other hand, 80% of them, then, takes place some environmental-friendly actions to reduce the phenomenon.
+On the one hand, 20% of Europeans perceived the seriousness of climate change; on the other hand, 80% of them take place some environmental-friendly actions to reduce the phenomenon.
 Therefore, there is a discrepancy between concern and behaviour (Lacroix & Gifford, 2018; Vainio & Paloniemi, 2013).
-Probably, an individual takes place action only whether he/she knows that he/she can make difference and if he/she knows that also other citizens and governments are moving in the same direction ta safe planet (Lorenzoni & Pidgeon, 2006).
+Probably, an individual takes place action only whether he/she knows that he/she can make a difference and if he/she knows that other citizens and governments are moving in the same direction as a safe planet (Lorenzoni & Pidgeon, 2006).
 Therefore, the relationship between action and attitude also becomes very complex and not obvious.

-To sum up, the following chapter focuses on the presentation of the topic of the research: environmental-friendly behaviour.
-Also, we evidence the essential and complicated relationship between pro-environmental behaviour and attitudes toward climate change, focusing on climate change risk perception.
+To sum up, the following chapter focuses on presenting the topic of the research: environmental-friendly behaviour.
+Also, we evidence the important and complicated relationship between pro-environmental behaviour and attitudes toward climate change, focusing on climate change risk perception.
 Lastly, scholars suggest other relevant variables for comprehension of risk perception and behaviour in environmentalism, particularly demographic information, such as gender, age, education, and political orientation.

 Climate Change Risk Perception